-Kimberly served for ten years as the Chief Communications Officer for Mike Bloomberg’s New York City’s marketing and tourism arm, NYC & Company.
-There, working closely with the Bloomberg Administration, she was the architect of a public affairs and press strategy for the City’s reputation and Brand building that included 18 press offices around the world that Kimberly led along with a team of professionals in NYC headquarters.
-In addition, to maintaining a 24/7 watch on NYC’s reputation, she led the communications strategy for publicizing iconic locations, big events, global advertising, marketing programs and creating new communications-driven vehicles to increase visitation to historic highs for the five boroughs of NYC.
+Prior to opening her own practice, Kimberly served for ten years as the Chief Communications Officer for New York City’s marketing and tourism arm, NYC & Company.
+There, working closely with the Mike Bloomberg Administration, she was the architect of a public affairs and press strategy for the City’s reputation that included 18 press offices around the world which Kimberly led along with a team of ten professionals in NYC headquarters.
+In addition, to maintaining a 24/7 watch on NYC’s reputation as a destination, she led the communications strategy for publicizing iconic locations, big events, global advertising, marketing programs and creating new communications-driven vehicles to increase visitation to historic highs for the five boroughs of NYC.

-Kimberly also served as Executive Vice President at the Partnership for New York City, specifically recruited by the CEO for the role.
-There, Kimberly oversaw all communications, content, marketing and the small business initiatives.
-She also was a spokesperson on behalf of New York’s top employers on complex policy issues while executing strategic communications campaigns for the Partnership’s Fund’s programs; including FinTech, NY Fashion Tech and the NY Health Accelerator.
+Kimberly also served as Executive Vice President at the Partnership for New York City, the nonprofit representing businesses throughout New York.
+She oversaw all communications, content, marketing and small business initiatives.
+Kimberly was a spokesperson on behalf of New York’s top employers on complex policy issues while executing strategic communications campaigns for the Partnership’s Fund’s programs; including FinTech, NY Fashion Tech and the NY Health Accelerator.

-Before 9/11, Kimberly moved to New York City from Washington, D.C. and opened her own Manhattan-based strategic crisis communications firm with a specific focus on the environment, healthcare and the arts in the post-9/11 business climate.
-Clients ranged from law firms to environmental organizations including: Patton Boggs, Edelman Public Relations and Robert Kennedy Jr’s Riverkeeper.
+Before her City government and nonprofit experience, Kimberly moved to New York City from Washington, D.C. and opened her own Manhattan-based strategic communications firm with a specific focus on the environment, healthcare and the arts in the post-9/11 business climate.
+Clients ranged from law firms to environmental organizations including: Patton Boggs, Edelman Public Relations and Riverkeeper.

-Before she moved to New York, Kimberly worked at the highest levels of American government and politics.
+Additionally, Kimberly worked at the highest levels of American government and politics.
 Her experience includes: Assistant Press Secretary for Governor Jim Hunt, Press Secretary for U.S. Representative David Price and Communications Director for John Edwards and his successful race for the U.S. Senate.
-In addition, Kimberly has served as a senior advisor and spokeswoman for three US Presidential candidates.
-She served as New Hampshire Press Secretary for Senator John Kerry, National Press Secretary and Senior Advisor to General Wesley Clark for President and Kimberly served as Deputy Communications Director for Vice President Al Gore’s bid in 2000, the closest election in U.S. history.
+Kimberly has served as a senior advisor and spokeswoman for three US Presidential candidates.
+She was New Hampshire Press Secretary for Senator John Kerry, National Press Secretary and Senior Advisor to General Wesley Clark for President and Kimberly served as Deputy Communications Director for Vice President Al Gore’s bid in 2000, the closest election in U.S. history.

 For Vice President Gore’s campaign, Kimberly was a national on-the-record spokesperson for the Vice President during his presidential campaign, on-site during both the DNC and RNC conventions and the U.S. Presidential debates.
-She developed a highly successful rapid response system to use with opponent’s traveling press corps that became so effective the opponent attempted to replicate the strategy.
-Kimberly expanded message and audience reach through non-traditional vehicles including late night shows like Saturday Night Live.
 She built relationships with the leading national and international political reporters, editors and producers.
+She developed a highly successful rapid-response system to use with opponent’s traveling press corps that became so effective that the opponent replicated the strategy.
+Kimberly also expanded message and audience reach through non-traditional vehicles including late night shows like Saturday Night Live.

-Copyright © 2020 One World Associates - All Rights Reserved.
+Copyright © 2022 Kimberly Spell, LLC - All Rights Reserved.